 Spiniphora genitalis Schmitz (Diptera: Phoridae) was first recorded from Peninsular Malaysia inhabiting dead molluscs, Achatina fulica Bowdich (Stylommatophora: Achatinidae) (Schmitz 1940).
 The distribution of this species expands from China (Liu 2001), Sri Lanka (Colyer 1955), Indonesia (Colyer 1955) and Thailand (Disney & Bänziger 2009) of the Oriental region to Fiji of the Australian region (Disney & Bänziger 2009).
 It is also listed as an immigrant species of Hawaii, USA, possibly introduced by humans (Nishida 2002).
-Beside S. genitalis, there are seven other species of Spiniphora from Oriental Region, such as Spiniphora apicalis Brues, Spiniphora atricostata Schmitz, Spiniphora experadenya Disney, Spiniphora nipponensis Beyer, Spiniphora okinawa Borgmeier, Spiniphora unicolor Liu and Spiniphora lawrencei Disney (Disney & Bänziger 2009; Disney 2023).
-However, the cosmopolitan species in this group which is Spiniphora bergenstammi Mik, still yet to be discovered in Peninsular Malaysia.
+Beside S. genitalis, there are seven other species of Spiniphora from Oriental Region, such as S. apicalis Brues, S. atricostata Schmitz, S. experadenya Disney, S. nipponensis Beyer, S. okinawa Borgmeier, S. unicolor Liu and S. lawrencei Disney (Disney & Bänziger 2009; Disney 2023).
+However, the cosmopolitan species in this group, which is S. bergenstammi Mik, still yet to be discovered in Peninsular Malaysia.

-The taxonomy of S. genitalis mainly relies on the adult male and can be recognized by the yellowish brown thoracic scutum, 4 - 5 bristles on hind tibia and unusually large hypopygium (Colyer 1955; Disney & Bänziger 2009; Schmitz 1940) while the description of female is covered by Liu (2001).
+The taxonomy of S. genitalis mainly relies on the adult male and can be recognised by the yellowish brown thoracic scutum, 4-5 bristles on hind tibia and unusually large hypopygium (Colyer 1955; Disney & Bänziger 2009; Schmitz 1940) while the description of female is covered by Liu (2001).
 Despite the occurrences of S. genitalis in this region, the larval characteristics remain unknown and its developmental duration is still scarce.
-Members of the genus Spiniphora including S. genitalis are mainly specialized decomposers of mollusc carrions (Disney 1994) and rarely reported as decomposers of vertebrate carrion such as rabbit carcasses (Zuha et al. 2017).
+Members of the genus Spiniphora including S. genitalis are mainly specialised decomposers of mollusc carrions (Disney 1994) and rarely reported as decomposers of vertebrate carrion such as rabbit carcasses (Zuha et al. 2017).
 However, S. bergenstammi has been found on a human corpse (Oliva 2004) suggesting the potential role of this genus as a forensic indicator.
 For this reason, information regarding taxonomy of the larvae and their developmental duration is important because it can be the primary source of reference when estimating minimum post mortem interval (PMI).

 This research was conducted to describe the taxonomic characteristics of S. genitalis larvae based on the external morphology of the third instar larva.
-Third instar are the primary stage of larva development often used for taxonomic key identification due to the maturity of distinctive morphology features and the prolonged duration compared to previous stages (Sukontason et al. 2004).
+The third instar is the primary stage of larva development, often used for taxonomic key identification due to the maturity of distinctive morphology features and the prolonged duration compared to previous stages (Sukontason et al. 2004).
 This study also elucidated larval instars based on cephalopharyngeal skeleton, anterior and posterior spiracles as reference to species diagnosis and also instar determination.
 Spiniphora genitalis was chosen as the experimental subject in this study due to its natural abundance at sampling location, Universiti Kebangsaan Malaysia, Bangi, Selangor.
-Developmental duration of S. genitalis at ambient room temperature was also recorded as a preliminary reference for minimum PMI estimation using this species.
+The developmental duration of S. genitalis at ambient room temperature was also recorded as a preliminary reference for minimum PMI estimation using this species.